Vladimir Shiltsev: Early life, education and career

 Shiltsev was born on March 14, 1965, in Ivanovka, Kirgiz SSR, and spent his early years in Osinniki, Russia.
-After finishing Physics and Math School in Novosibirsk, Russia, he entered Physics Department of the Novosibirsk State University which he graduated summa cum laude in 1988.
-Shiltsev got his PhD and Dr.Sci.
-(Habilitation) in accelerator and beam physics from Budker Institute of Nuclear Physics (Novosibirsk, Russia) in 1994 and 2017, correspondingly, and worked in leading accelerator laboratories in Novosibirsk and Protvino in Russia, the Superconducting Super Collider (SSC) Lab in Texas (USA) and DESY before joining Fermilab as a Robert R.Wilson Fellow in 1996.
-There he initiated and led the project of beam-beam compensation with the Tevatron electron lenses.
-In 2001 he became the Head of the Tevatron department and one of the leaders of the Collider Run II team of then the world's most powerful accelerator.
+After finishing Physics and Math School in Novosibirsk, Russia, he entered the Physics Department of Novosibirsk State University, from which he graduated summa cum laude in 1988.
+Shiltsev received his PhD and Dr.Sci.
+(Habilitation) in accelerator and beam physics from the Budker Institute of Nuclear Physics (Novosibirsk, Russia) in 1994 and 2017, respectively, and worked at leading accelerator laboratories in Novosibirsk and Protvino, Russia, the Superconducting Super Collider (SSC) Laboratory in Texas and DESY, before joining Fermilab as a Robert R. Wilson Fellow in 1996.
+There he initiated and led the project of beam-beam compensation using the Tevatron electron lenses.
+In 2001 he became Head of the Tevatron Department and one of the leaders of the Collider Run II team at what was then the world's highest-energy particle accelerator.

-In 2007–2018, he was the inaugural Director of the Fermilab Accelerator Physics Center.
+In 2007–2018 he served as the inaugural Director of the Fermilab Accelerator Physics Center.

+In 2026 he joined Subcritical Systems, Inc. to develop a high-power superconducting proton linear accelerator for the Energy Amplifier — an accelerator-driven subcritical reactor for clean energy generation.